CLSherrod/clsherrod.github.io/_posts/2010-10-16-leaders-leaches.md

 Find someone else.
 If you're in network marketing connect with your upline.
 If you're a small business look for another mentor or another mastermind group.
 Don't put up with "negative leaders".
 Those two words shouldn't be side by side.
 A leader can't be negative.
 If your energy is low after talking to your mentor, leader, or mastermind group rethink talking to them at all, ever.

-Losing energy with leaches will eventually destroy your business, yourself, your family, your entire life.
+Losing energy with leeches will eventually drain your business, your confidence, your family life, and eventually your future.

-Leaches need you, you don't need them.
+Leeches need you, you don't need them.

 You deserve better and you are the only one that can make that decision.